 It is notable that the P950 has a microphone port, which is missing on the E-PL9.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the P950 and the E-PL9 are recent models that are part of the current product line-up.
-The E-PL9 replaced the earlier Olympus E-PL8, while the P950 followed on from the Nikon P900.
+The P950 is a recent model that features in the current product line-up of Nikon.
+In contrast, the E-PL9 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the E-PL9 was succeeded by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Nikon P950 and the Olympus E-PL9?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.